What is the 10-day rule for DUI arrests in Florida?

-Take Action During the 10-Day Window to Retain Driving Privileges
+Take Action During the 10-Day Window to Retain Driving Privileges in Florida

 First-time offenders have two options during the 10-day window.
 These options are:

-The purpose of this hearing is to determine if the officer had probable cause to arrest you for a DUI.
-You will receive a 42-day business-purpose-only license—also called a “hardship” license—immediately.
+The purpose of this hearing is to determine if the officer had probable cause to arrest you for DUI.
+You will receive a 42-day business-purpose-only driver's license—also called a “hardship” license—immediately.
 If the hearing is lost, it could trigger a 30- or 90–day waiting period to get another Hardship license.
-If the hearing is won, your license could be reinstated.
+If the hearing is won, your driver's license could be reinstated.

 An experienced Florida DUI attorney can help examine your situation and your rights to find the most effective way forward.
-Contact Adam Rossen at Rossen Law Firm today.
-He has helped countless individuals in Broward County retain their driving privileges and wants to hear from you.
+Contact Adam Rossen or Manny Serra-Jovenich at Rossen Law Firm today.
+We've helped countless individuals in Broward County and South Florida retain their driving privileges.
+We're ready to help and want to hear from you.